Badly Burned Body Discovered In Parking Garage At The Falls Mall

 SOUTHWEST MIAMI-DADE (CBSMiami) – Miami-Dade Police are working to identify a badly burned body which was found inside a parking garage at the Falls mall.

 According to police, units initially responded to the scene off U.S.1 and SW 136 Street on Sunday, following reports of a fire.
-When they arrived, they found the burned body in the outdoor parking garage.READ MORE: Miami Weather: Partly Sunny Morning, Scattered Storms In Afternoon
+When they arrived, they found the burned body in the outdoor parking garage.READ MORE: Miami Woman Claims $2 Million Dollar Prize In Florida Lottery Scratch Off Game

-So far, investigators have not been able to determine the race or sex of the body.READ MORE: AAA: Florida Gas Prices Drop Again But Could 'Rebound Soon'
+So far, investigators have not been able to determine the race or sex of the body.READ MORE: Parkland Woman Says She Couldn’t Cash Her Claim Check Because Property Insurance Company Had Entered Liquidation

 No other details were immediately released.